numberscope/numberscope.github.io/README.md

 # numberscope.github.io

-A static site for Numberscope.
+A static site for demo'ing Numberscope prototypes.